Show All Answers

 No, only an immediate family member, a person residing in the same household, or an assistant of the clerk may deliver your absentee ballot to the Clerk's Office.

 If you spoil your ballot in any way, you can receive another absentee ballot by calling our office at 517-483-4133 or by coming in person.
 We will void your old absentee ballot, and then issue you a new one.
 If you submit your ballot before the election and before 4 PM Monday prior to the election.
 We will need a written request.

-The latest an absentee ballots can be mailed is the Saturday before any election.
+The latest an absentee ballots can be mailed is the Friday before any election.
 As this date is close to the election date, you may wish to come to our office at 2500 South Washington Avenue, Lansing, MI, 48910, to vote.
-We will be open the Saturday before the election until 10 p.m.
+We will be open the Friday and Saturday before each election.

 The last day you can get an absentee ballot in our City Hall or South Washington office is the day before an election by 4 p.m.
 You must come in person and vote, as your ballot cannot be given to anyone else.

 Normally, you cannot vote an absentee ballot on election day.
 However, if an emergency has occurred, such as you have been hospitalized on election day, or sickness or death has occurred in your family which will not allow you to go to the polls, you can receive an emergency absentee ballot.
 You will need to contact our office if this has occurred.